 Download the brackets to Menno March Madness bracket.

 Round one is now complete.
-Come back next week for the Sweet Sixteen.
+Halfway through the Sweet Sixteen.

 No cocktail this week – maybe I’ll come up with one when the tournament’s done.